prachi-pawaskar/PageFactoryTutorial/README.md

 ### How to execute test

 1. Through IDE: right click on "TestsToExecute.java" and run "verifyLogin()"
-2. Through IDE: right clicj on "testng.xml" and run
+2. Through IDE: right click on "testng.xml" and run
 3. Through command prompt: mvn test

 ### Reports from execution